ned14/outcome/doc/src/content/tutorial/hooks/keeping_state.md

 {{% snippet "error_code_extended.cpp" "error_code_extended1" %}}

-The extended error info is kept in a sixteen item long ring buffer.
+The extended error info is kept in a sixteen item long, thread local, ring buffer.
 We continuously increment the current index pointer which is a 16 bit value which will wrap after 65,535.
 This lets us detect an attempt to access recycled storage, and thus return item-not-found instead of the wrong extended error info.